emqx/emqx-docs/en_US/deploy/cluster/auto.md

 ::: tip Erlang
 EMQX's clustering is based on the Ekka library.
-[Ekka] (https://github.com/emqx/ekka) is a cluster management library developed for Erlang/OTP applications, supporting Erlang Node Auto-Discovery, Autocluster, Network partition autoheal and autoclean.
+[Ekka] (https://github.com/emqx/ekka) is a cluster management library developed for Erlang/OTP applications, supporting Erlang Node Auto-Discovery, Autocluster, and Network partition autoheal and autoclean.
 :::